Juvenile Idiopathic Arthritis (JIA)

 Undifferentiated JIA is diagnosed when children do not meet criteria for any one form or meet criteria for more than one.

-JIA causes symptoms in the joints and sometimes the eyes, skin, or both.
+Juvenile idiopathic arthritis (JIA) causes symptoms in the joints and sometimes the eyes, skin, or both.

-Joint symptoms occur with any type of JIA.
+Joint symptoms occur with any form of JIA.
 The joints may be stiff when children awaken.
 Joints often become swollen and warm.
 Later, joints may become painful, but the pain may be milder than expected given the amount of swelling.
 Pain may become worse when the joint is moved.
 Children may be reluctant to walk or may limp.
 Joint pain persists for years if untreated.
 However, some children do not have any pain.

 Enthesitis may cause tenderness of the pelvis, hip bone, spine, kneecap, the shin just below the knee, the Achilles tendon, and the sole of the foot.